WillerWasTaken/cours-cloud/subject.md

   - Rigorously exchange the state file so the one doing `terraform apply` always uses the latest version.
 The state file can be added to the git repository
   - Always `apply` on the same computer
-  - Work independently on seperate AWS accounts so one's can code and test on his own isolated environment
+  - Work independently on separate AWS accounts so one's can code and test on his own isolated environment
 - Use default shared credentials file that is located at `$HOME/.aws/credentials` as mentioned in the